Russell-Waterhouse/blog/content/post/landmines.md

 LLM, and they just aren't that good at making these decisions.
 Maybe one day they will be, but not today.

+This cult will read my take and say "good luck in your next career."
+To them I say, "good luck shipping anything that works when you've outsourced decision making to the technology that tells you to walk to the carwash."

+These people were Crypto grifters before AI and they'll move on when the bubble pops.

 In healthy quantities, AI can be a useful tool.
 Just don't offload decision making and don't go crazy.
 If you want to see how I currently do that, read this post
 // TODO: link post here.